exeeny/user_management/README.md

 while maintaining restrictions for standard users.

 Features:
-User registration and login system.
+User registration and login system using starter pack for auth.
 Role-based access control:
   - Standard users can create accounts and update personal information.
   - Admins can view, edit, delete, and assign roles to users.